Tingxu123522/cse15l-lab-reports/lab1_tingxu.md

 Absolute Path to the working directory Before Command:  /Users/tingxu

-Explanation: Running cd with no arguments returns you to your home directory.
-In this case, since we're already in the home directory, the command does not change the path.Output
+Explanation: Running cd with no arguments returns the user to their home directory.
+The output doesn't show anything, but the working directory changes

-Error?: No error.
+Output Error?: No error.

 Example2: using the command with a path to a directory as an argument.